wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.2.8 Beta 3 - 19 July 2010
+* BugFix : Error when using custom post types with WP 2.9
+* Change : Don't automatically store new capabilities to db-stored WP Role definitions

 = 1.2.8 Beta 2 - 19 July 2010 =
 * BugFix : Custom-defined WP Nav menus were not filtered for RS restrictions / roles
 * BugFix : Hidden Content Teaser was not applied to sticky posts